TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 This LEON3 design is tailored to the Xilinx Virtex5 ML510 board
 ---------------------------------------------------------------------

-NOTE1: To use LEON/GRLIB on this board with the DDR2SPA controller, you
+NOTE1: With revision 1 of the DDR2SPA controller, the controller can
-       must use unbuffered/unregistered DDR2 memory devices.
-The devices delivered with the ML510 kit are buffered and cannot be used.
+       support both registered and unbuffered memory modules.
+The devices delivered with the ML510 kit are registered, and when connecting with GRMON the flag -regmem should be specified.

-NOTE2: The ML510 has a bug that prevents the use of 64 bit DDR2.
-See
+NOTE2: The ML510 has a bug that prevents the use of 64 bit unbuffered DDR2.
-       description of the DDR2 interface below.
+       See description of the DDR2 interface below.

 Design specifics: